UNIHACK2023/Balanced-Bites/devpost.md

 <img src="https://cdn.dribbble.com/users/160641/screenshots/14477570/media/89b37143200c0a153e6b16441b021be1.gif
 "  width="400">

-We aim to incentivise continued use of balanced bite through implenting a calendar feature where user can see a visualisation of their food intake on a calendar.
-We recognise eating is a very social activity and
+We aim to incentivise continued use of the Balanced Bite app through implenting a calendar feature where user can see a visualisation of their food intake on a calendar.
+We recognise eating is a very social activity and could love to extend Balanced Bite to to include community features such as leaderboards see how your eating habits are faring compared to your friend and forums to share recipes.